tangkenzee/OnlyCode/README.md

 - Ensure your Judge0 API key is correctly set in `.env`
 - Check that you have an active RapidAPI subscription
 - Verify the API key has proper permissions
+- If USE_JUDGE0 is set to false, code execution will always return Wrong Answer

 ### Backend Connection Issues
 - Make sure the backend is running on port 3001